Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 The two idiots of Atziluth are here (and Argalia):

 * Elena: She has her own version of Health Hauler, occasionally plays a powernull anti-heal page (6-9), and occasionally plays masses
 * Pluto: Spawns a clone of one of your librarians as a Shade, and periodically hands out nerfed versions of the contracts to your librarians.
 * Argalia: Unstaggerable.
 Has a health gate at 100 HP until both Elena and Pluto are dead.
 Buffs all of his allies every 4 scenes.
 Gains an extra speed die when his allies die.
 Occasionally plays a threatening 30-40 mass summation

-Priority: Pluto \> Argalia \> Elena
+Priority: Pluto \> Argalia when he's above 100 HP \> Elena \> Argalia again

-This fight can be threatening due to the plethora of masses that each Ensemble member throws out, resulting in unavoidable damage that may snowball out of control if you choose clashes poorly and take too much damage.
+This fight can be threatening due to the plethora of masses that each Ensemble member throws out, resulting in unavoidable damage that may snowball out of control if you've taken too much stagger damage prior.

 If you're scared of Elena's anti-recovery, strong first die pages and mass summations can break the 6-9 easily.
-On turn 3, Elena throws out a 6-9 8-19 mass individual.
+On turn 4 or so, Elena throws out a 6-9 8-19 mass individual.
 You cannot beat that second die; just accept that you'll take the damage.
 Elena is non threatening otherwise, and it is useful to keep her alive to prevent buffing Argalia.

 Pluto attempts to give out a contract every scene.
 All of his contracts damage your draw economy in some way:

 * Unjust Counterpart: Defense: discards a random page and gain Protection equal to its Cost next Scene.
 Spend 1 light to use this page and get rid of this effect.
 * Unjust Offense: Defense: prevents natural draw; boosts damage by 1\.
 Spend 1 light to use this page and get rid of this effect.
 * Unjust Counterpart: Light: restore 1 additional light and add a useless card to your deck at the end of each scene.
 Spend 1 light to use this page and get rid of this effect.

 Generally speaking, you want to get rid of your contracts as soon as you get them.